 Black powder guns tend to be either muskets or flintlocks.
 They are represented by cap firing replicas.
 Caps are provided by the game team at start-up as part of the weapon and whenever ammunition is crafted.
-A percentage of caps will be soaked in order to represent misfires.
-This number will never be greater than 50% of the caps you receive.
-Unfortunately, some caps naturally do not go off and these are outside of our control.
-In the event that any cap does not go off it is a misfire and the shot is wasted.
+Unfortunately, some caps fail for reasons outside of our control.
+In the event that any cap does not go off it is considered to represent a misfire and the shot is wasted.

-Muskets and rifles may only be fired at a range of approximately 60ft, while pistols may only be fired at a range of approximately 30ft.
+Muskets and rifles may only be fired at a range of up to approximately 60ft, while pistols may only be fired at a range of up to approximately 30ft.
 Shots made at ranges greater than these fail to reach their target for whatever reason.
 If in doubt, always believe that a shot fired at you is within range and take the strike.